tdignan87/TraceSense/README.md

 ## Introduction

 Tracesense is an application used for conducting GMP(good manufacturing practice) audits electronically to remove paperwork from a manufacturing environment.
-Tracesense will allow the user to complete the audit via a tablet, phone, or PC and there is no installation required.
-Tracesense allows for completing glass and hard plastic audits which is also a food compliance requirement.
+Tracesense will allow the user to complete the audit via a tablet, phone, or PC and there is no installation required.<br> Tracesense allows for completing glass and hard plastic audits which is also a food compliance requirement.

 Tracesense software provides insight and visibility to help raise quality and safety standards across an organization.